infsys-lab/policy-classifier/README.md

 Our classifier was trained on a randomly split training set using a hyperparameter grid-search and 5-fold cross validation.
 It achieved a mean test ROC-AUC score of `0.955` during cross-validation.
 We then conducted post-hoc threshold tuning on a holdout set and found that a threshold of `0.752` was required to reach a precision of `0.99` for the privacy-policy or positive label.
 Finally after threshold tuning, we trained our classifier with the best performing hyperparameters on all training data to produce a production-ready model.

+The final model can be found as a Git LFS object in the [`policy-classifier-data`](https://github.com/infsys-lab/policy-classifier-data) repository.

 ## Dependencies :mag:

 This repository's code was tested with Python version `3.8.12`.
 To sync dependencies, we recommend creating a virtual environment and installing the relevant packages via `pip`: